larribas/dagger/docs/user-guide/dags.md

 DAGs can themselves have inputs and outputs:

-* The inputs of a DAG may come from a parameter, or from the output of a sibiling node (if the DAG is nested inside of another DAG).
+* The inputs of a DAG may come from a parameter, or from the output of a sibling node (if the DAG is nested inside of another DAG).
 * The outputs of a DAG must come from the output of one of its nodes.